5 Ways You’re Sabotaging Your Morning Workout

 Having an after-workout snack is key to recovery, ensuring that you see the results you’ve been working for.
 Starving yourself is not a virtue.
 Chocolate milk is the current hot post-workout drink for its muscle-building balance of good carbs and protein.
 White recommends a 2:1 ratio of low-fiber carbohydrates and protein, such as wheat puff cereal with half a banana and a cup of skim milk.
 If you supplement with a protein powder, go vegan to avoid the bloating milk-derived proteins such as casein and whey can cause.

-And even if you work out in the AM, you should be mindful of eating for recovery all day.
-Researchers found that exercisers who ate a light protein snack before bed had improved protein synthesis and muscle recovery, in a recent study published in the journal Medicine and Science in Sports and Exercise.
-What you should avoid at all costs: Protein bars, which are packed with unnecessary sugar and unnecessary calories.
-For a protein boost, reach for one these 25 Best Protein Snacks in America.
+And even if you work out in the A.M., you should be mindful of eating for recovery all day.
+Researchers found that exercisers who ate a light protein snack before bed had improved protein synthesis and muscle recovery, in a recent study published in the Journal of the International Society of Sports Nutrition.
+We recommend reaching for some of our 25 best protein snacks in America.